tylernsocial/self-checkout-machine/README.md

 # self-checkout-machine
-Collaborated within a cross-functional team to create a self-checkout machine for a grocery store as part of the UofC SENG-300 course.
+Collaborated with a cross-functional team to create this finished version of a self-checkout machine for a grocery store as part of the UofC SENG-300 course.
 Took responsibility for designing and implementing an engaging graphical user interface using Java Swing.
 # specifics
 The self-checkout machine project commenced with random groups of 7 members, each given the task of creating specific use cases and tests, along with the self-checkout machine hardware files.
 This initial stage was referred to as iteration 1.